hejaziak/Multilayer-Preceptron/README.md

 # Multilayer-Preceptron

-This is a multilayer preceptron using batch backpropagation training .
+This is a multilayer preceptron using batch backpropagation training.

 ### Dependencies
 - Python